- This review was updated after the player received the Nougat version. All new remarks are in red color.

 The settings menu is the classic grey one we find in all modern media boxes.

-You will configure your media box in no time according to your setup.
+You will be able configure your media box in no time according to the rest of your setup.

 This is the most interesting part of the review since the large amount of RAM should provide better performance.